- Replacing euro and DM banknotes

 Please use the Reimbursement application for damaged EUR/DEM banknote(s)/coin(s) to submit damaged money and provide details on the cause of damage and what has happened to missing parts of banknotes so as to avoid unnecessary queries.
 Please also inform us of any possible health risks if you believe that the banknotes or coins may be contaminated.

-Ask your bank whether it is willing to forward the money to a branch of the Bundesbank, or take the money directly to a Bundesbank branch yourself.
+Ask your bank whether they are willing to forward the money to a branch of the Deutsche Bundesbank, or take the money directly to a Deutsche Bundesbank branch yourself.
 Alternatively, you can also send the damaged money directly to the address stated on the form.
-Please note that we cannot accept any liability for money lost en route to us.
-Please ask your delivery service provider how to correctly pack, declare and, if necessary, insure your cash.
+Please keep in mind that Deutsche Bundesbank will not accept any responsibility for any loss during transport.
+Please ask the logistic company of your choice if they allow to send cash money and how it should be packed - especially with regard to coins, whether it has to be declared and how it should be insured.

 What happens next?